imifarago/laravel-docker/readme.md

 And don't forget to clone the traefik repository

 ## copy .env.example to .env and fill / add / modify variables
-The host for mysql and memcached are set for the Docker environment
+The host for mysql and memcached/redis are set for the Docker environment

 ## Edit configs
 In the Laravel's config/ subfolder